MicrosoftDocs/azure-docs/articles/container-apps/how-to-connect-backing-service.md

 ---
-title: How to connect a Container Apps instance to a backing service
+title: Connect a container app to a cloud service with Service Connector
-description: Quickstart showing how to connect a container app to a target Azure service using the Azure portal or the CLI.
+description: Learn to connect a container app to an Azure service using the Azure portal or the CLI.
 author: maud-lv
 ms.author: malev
-ms.service: service-connector
+ms.service: container-apps
 ms.topic: how-to
-ms.date: 05/24/2022
+ms.date: 06/16/2022
 # Customer intent: As an app developer, I want to connect a containerized app to a storage account in the Azure portal using Service Connector.
 ---

 # How to connect a Container Apps instance to a backing service

-Azure Container Apps now supports Service Connector.
-Service Connector is an Azure solution that helps you connect Azure compute services to backing services in just a few steps.
-Service Connector manages the configuration of the network settings and connection information between compute and target backing services, so you don't have to think about it.
-To view all supported target services, [learn more about Service Connector](../service-connector/overview.md#what-services-are-supported-in-service-connector).
+Azure Container Apps allows you to use Service Connector to connect to cloud services in just a few steps.
+Service Connector manages the configuration of the network settings and connection information between different services.
+To view all supported services, [learn more about Service Connector](../service-connector/overview.md#what-services-are-supported-in-service-connector).

-In the guide below, learn how to connect your container app to a target service using the Azure portal or the CLI.
-In this article, we're connecting Container Apps to Azure Blob Storage.
+In this article, you learn to connect a container app to Azure Blob Storage.

 > [!IMPORTANT]
 > This feature in Container Apps is currently in preview.